vojtaiii/personal_site/_posts/2021-04-24-system_update_uninstall.md

 pm uninstall -k –user 0 com.huawei.android.hwouc
 ```

-insted of `com.huawei.android.hwouc` you may type any other package name (bloatware) and it will be removed alike.
+instead of `com.huawei.android.hwouc` you may type any other package name (bloatware) and it will be removed alike.

 7. You should be granted with a success message.
 Now is the system update fully uninstalled.
 Safely unplug the phone.
 Exit the environment by executing two exits: